Plainview–Old Bethpage John F. Kennedy High School: Administration

-Heather Dvorak is the current principal; Phillip Farrelly, Martina Stergiopoulos, Thomas Schwartz, and Timothy Lamb serve as assistant principals.
+Heather Dvorak is the current principal.
 James Murray was the longest serving principal, from the early 2000’s-2022.

 Expansion

 In 1991, the school underwent an expansion.
 During this time, 5 new tennis courts, a new track and pool, and two new classroom wings were added.
 Notwithstanding opposition by some residents, the school board eventually approved the expansion.
 In anticipation of the expansion, ninth grade classes were consolidated into the building in 1991 and the remaining grades in 1992.
 In addition, the gardening club landscaped the school grounds, creating a quarter acre garden on the northwestern side of the campus.

 AP Macroeconomics

 Based on a report released on January 24, 2012, Plainview-Old Bethpage JFK "was ranked as achieving the best overall performance last spring on an Advanced Placement test in macroeconomics," meaning that Plainview has the "strongest AP macroeconomics course in the world among schools in (its) size range," according to the College Board.
 This data referred to AP exams given in Spring 2004.
 The Plainview-Old Bethpage Central School District attributes this success to the district's sole macroeconomics teacher at the time, Ms. Jane Behrens.